benbspiceworks/desktop-agent-core-internal/README.md

 This agent module checks in with the Spiceworks Desktop (v8.0+) to create a new sample/test device record in the Inventory.

 ## Initial Setup
-This can likely be done in any VirtualBox host, but in macOS/Sierra (10.12)
+This can likely be done in any VirtualBox host.
+In macOS/Sierra (10.12):
   * install latest VirtualBox
   * Create a 2016 Server VM within VirtualBox